 Exotic Bully training

 Training an Exotic Bully is relatively easy, thanks to their eagerness to learn and love for attention.
-Small and delicate dogs like these need early socialization training to keep them from getting into fights with other dogs.
+Small and delicate dogs like these need early socialization training to keep them from getting into trouble with other dogs.

 Exotic Bully exercise requirement